hashimsharkh/mcp/src/amazon-sns-sqs-mcp-server/README.md

 - Only resources created by the MCP server can be modified by it since they are tagged
 - Resource creation is disabled by default, enable it by setting the `--allow-resource-creation` flag on

+## Troubleshooting

+- If you encounter permission errors, verify your IAM user has the correct policies attached
+- For connection issues, check network configurations and security groups
+- If resource modification fails with a tag validation error, it means the resource was not created by the MCP server
+- For general Amazon SNS / SQS issues, consult the [Amazon SNS documentation](https://docs.aws.amazon.com/sns/) , [Amazon SQS documentation](https://docs.aws.amazon.com/sqs/)

 ## Version